The ultimate guide to the best hot cross buns in London

 Various locations

-To add to your indecision when you go into any branch of Gail's their hot cross buns are now on offer.
-This year, the buns are made with candied peel, cranberries and sultanas and spiced with cinnamon, mixed spice and grains of paradise.
-Straight out of the oven, they're glazed with a syrup of clove, star anise and nutmeg.
+With so many Gail's bakeries in London, these hot cross buns are likely to be among the easiest to find.
+This year, the buns are made with candied orange peel, cranberries and sultanas, and spiced with cinnamon, mixed spice and grains of paradise.
+They're also glazed with a clove, star anise and nutmeg syrup.
 Their buns have won Taste Awards before, so are worth picking up.

 Follow them on Instagram: @gailsbakery